 A good digital agency can get a completely clueless client across the finish line with a decent product, despite a total lack of engineering expertise and marketing moxie.
 Hiring a freelancer?
 You need to know how to judge talent and supervise the development process.
 Pursuing a “friends and family” route with part-time developers involves even more drama.

 Now – what if the client doesn’t need all of this?
 Or you can take out a few middlemen by consolidating all of these services under one roof?
-Fewer hand-offs and better processes.
+Fewer hand-offs, less expense, and better processes.
 Your cost to deliver a project goes down and you will likely see gains in speed and quality.
-Since the client’s best alternative is to pay market price for the same service elsewhere, some of these cost savings should drop to your bottom line.
+Since the client’s best alternative is to pay market price for the same service elsewhere, some of these cost savings should drop to your operating profit.

 Lean out the process.
 Pocket part of the savings.
 Repeat.
 A formula for greatness.